 ART 352 Advanced Studio Seminar in Drawing and Painting I (4)

 In this seminar, students engage in a combination of advanced assignments and self-directed projects aimed towards furthering the study of drawing, painting and mixed media in both traditional and non-traditional materials.
 Content will vary from semester to semester.
-Prerequisite: ART 251 undefined or ART 255 or ART 257 or ART 259 or ART 291 or ART 299 or ART 351 or ART 391.
+Prerequisite: ART 251 or ART 255 or ART 257 or ART 259 or ART 291 or ART 299 or ART 351 or ART 391.

 ART 361 Advanced Photography (4)